data-edu/data-science-in-education/README.md

 ## Reading the Book

 We wrote this book for you and are excited to share it!
-You can read the work in progress at [datascienceineducation.com](https://datascienceineducation.com) right now.
-The print version will be released in 2020 through [Routledge](https://www.routledge.com).
+You can read the current version at [datascienceineducation.com](https://datascienceineducation.com).
+The print version is available now through [Routledge](https://www.routledge.com).

 ## The Aims of This Book